sf-wdi-25/notes/week-02-working-with-objects/day-01-iterators/dusk-iterators/README.md

 * Create a function `myEach` which implements `Array.prototype.each`
 * Create a function `myMap` which implements `Array.prototype.map`
 * Create a function `myReduce` which implements `Array.prototype.reduce`

+Note: for `myReduce` it is suggested that you start by coding a solution to solve it without `initialValue`.
+See the [docs](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/Reduce) for more details.

 BONUS: